 The “trusted-but-vulnerable” zone will be protected by a combination of methods.
 Some examples are physical security of the Carrier network elements, general hardening of the systems, , use of secure signaling for all signaling messages sent to Carrier network elements in the “trusted” zone, security for OAMP messages, and packet filters and firewalls as appropriate.
 See clause 8 for more details.

 An “un-trusted zone” includes all network elements and systems of a customer network, peer network, or other Carrier provider security zone outside of the related Carrier provider domain.
-These are connected to the Carrier provider’s border elements..
+These are connected to the Carrier provider’s border elements.
 The elements in the “un-trusted zone” may not be under the control of the Carrier providers and it is effectively impossible to enforce the provider’s security policy on the user.
 Still it is desirable to apply some security measures, and to that end, it is recommended that signaling, media, and OAM&P be secured and that the Terminal Equipment Border Element (TE-BE) located in the “un-trusted zone”, is hardened.
 However, due to the lack of physical security, these measures cannot be considered absolutely safe.
 See clause 8 for more details.

 General Procedures